 All students, regardless of their writing abilities when they enter Brown, benefit from taking one or more courses that aim to further develop writing skills.
 These courses invariably improve students’ confidence when approaching writing assignments in other courses, and they frequently result in higher course grades.
-All students are expected to consider which writing courses will best address their academic goals and professional aspirations.
-First-year students are especially encouraged to consider enrolling in one or more of the writing courses described below.
+With guidance from academic advisors, students should consider which writing courses will best address their academic goals and professional aspirations.
+First-year students are especially encouraged to enroll in one or more of the courses described below.

 English Department Courses

 Brown’s English Department offers a number of intensive writing courses designed to help students master the skills needed for University-level writing.
 Many first-year students benefit from enrolling in a section of English 0900, in which students learn the fundamentals of a variety of essay styles, or English 1030, which focuses on the research essay.
 Sections of both courses are limited to 17 students, and both courses are graded S/NC.
 Other courses focus on journalistic writing (English 1050) and creative nonfiction (English 0930).

 Students can develop their skills as writers through a broad range of coursework beyond traditional "writing courses" and in a diverse array of disciplines.
 Writing-designated (WRIT) course outcomes are for students to learn how to think and communicate in writing either by learning the conventions of academic writing at the college level or by learning the conventions and expectations for writing in a particular discipline.

 - require at least two written assignments of any length and in any language; and

 - provide students with substantive feedback on each writing assignment (for example, students may draft and revise a written assignment or may simply be able to apply feedback on their writing to later assignments)